umhau/PXEN/README.md

 # pixen

-PXE-boot a Xen hypervisor pool with a flash drive.
+PXE-boot a Xen hypervisor pool from a flash drive.

 ## pieces